"There are no seven wonders of the world in the eyes of a child. There are seven million." ~ Walt Streightiff

 Rainbow Fish share some of their verandah space at different times throughout the day with the Wild Things group depending on the activities occurring.
 There is ample indoor space spread across 2 rooms (fully air-conditioned) and a large verandah space.
 The children in the Rainbow Fish love our beautiful large playground and outside exploration spaces.

 There are 4 permanent educators that make up our wonderful Rainbow Fish team.
-Our Group Leader is Kelly who has almost completed her Diploma of Early Childhood.
-She is supported by a wonderful team that includes; Charina (Cert III) and Caitlin (Diploma) who both have 7+ years experience.
+Our Lead Educator is Kelly who has almost completed her Diploma of Early Childhood.
+She is supported by a wonderful team that includes; Aimee (Diploma) and Laruen (Cert III) who both have 5+ years experience.
 Amy is currently studying her Cert III (and both of her sisters have previously worked for NT Explorers also!).
 Having 4 permanent educators means that our team breaks are covered by our permanent room educators ensuring continuity and familiarity for our children and families.